muhammadrizuan/jshint/README.md

-wanJSHint, A Static Code Analysis Tool for JavaScript
+wantutreeJSHint, A Static Code Analysis Tool for JavaScript
 --------------------------------------------------

 \[ [Use it online](http://jshint.com/) •  [About](http://jshint.com/about/) •